kestra-io/docs/docs/concepts/flows.md

 A task is can optionally takes inputs, performs an action, and produces an optional result.
 There is 2 kind of Task in Kestra :

-### Flowable Task
+### Orchestrate Task
 This kind of tasks only handle workflow state and trigger new tasks.
 It will handle the logic of the flow allowing to do complex workflow like branching, parallel tasks, ...
 A simple example is a `Switch` task that can take any inputs and decide witch are the nexts tasks to run (and allow branching).

-A Flowable tasks is handled by `Executors` and can be called very often so it can't run intensive computation.
+A Orchestrate tasks is handled by `Executors` and can be called very often so it can't run intensive computation.

-The most common Flowable Task will be keep in the core.
+The most common Orchestrate Task will be keep in the core.

 ### Runnable Task
 Runnable Task are here to handle any computation work.
 This can be anything like file systems